-This essay was written by Makoto Fujimura to accompany the CIVA Traveling Exhibit, Beauty Given by Grace: The Biblical Prints of Sadao Watanabe.
-To host this historical show in your gallery, university or sanctuary, email email@example.com.
+This essay was written by Makoto Fujimura to accompany the CIVA Traveling Exhibition, Beauty Given by Grace: The Biblical Prints of Sadao Watanabe, which is now retired.

 In the fall of 1987, I arrived in Japan with a Japanese governmental scholarship to study, as an American, the traditional art form of nihonga (Japanese-style painting).
 Although born in Boston, I spent my grade school years in Kamakura, Japan, and I had not been back since my elementary school graduation.
 I walked about the Ueno Shitamachi area of Tokyo, near Tokyo University of the Arts, noting the ginkgo trees whose yellow leaves seemed iridescent under the blue autumn skies.

 In the university library, where I spent a considerable amount of time studying the ancient art forms of Japan, I came across several books on Sadao Watanabe.
 His works seemed rather familiar to me yet I could not recall where I had seen them.
 His colors overlapped with those of autumn in Japan and I found myself attracted toward his idiosyncratic expressions of biblical themes.
 Watanabe’s color choices began to bleed in and out of my walks to and from my studio at school.

 Several years later, as a masters of fine arts student at Tokyo University of the Arts, I would, as a new person of faith, attend the student Christian fellowship at Waseda University.
 Even though I was still completing my degrees as a governmental scholar, I became involved with and devotedly attended this student ministry, desiring to understand my newfound faith and gain some missional direction for my life.
 What I did not realize, and what no one told me, was that Sadao Watanabe lived but a few streets away from Waseda University.